“No one is born a great writer. We all start at zero.”

 The next writing skill you must improve to increase your income is to learn to be a more productive and efficient writer.
 Creative writing is a foundational skill that must be mastered, and most folks go about it all wrong.

 There’s controversy in the writing blogosphere going on right now about being a “pantser” or a plotter.
 A “pantser” is someone who doesn’t plan ahead.
 They just sit down and start writing without a plan.
 Plotters are those who meticulously plan every scene and every chapter of their books ahead of time.

 I think it’s most helpful to break down the writing process into two parts: creative writing and self-editing.

-If you focus only on creative writing when you first start writing a book or blog post, it will allow you to let your creative juices flow more easily.
+If you focus only on the creative process when you first start writing a book or blog post, it will allow you to let your creative juices flow more easily.
 You don’t have to stop in the middle of the sentence to fix small errors, insert hyperlinks, check facts, or do research.
-By not stopping to analyze your words or sentence construction, your train of thought can keep moving without stops.
-This allows you to gain momentum and write a lot more words in a lot less time.
+By not stopping to analyze your words or sentence construction, you won’t lose your train of thought.
+This allows you to gain momentum, and write a lot more words in a lot less time.

 Your goal as a writer should be to maximize your output.
 Only by producing more writing will you ultimately produce better writing.

 If you really want to improve your writing skills, you must improve your productivity.
 A writer who writes 2,000 words each day will improve at least twice as much as a writer who writers 1,000 words each day, all else being equal.

 Creative writing is just like brainstorming; you let the ideas come to you, and write them all down without criticism.
 Only after you have written down all your ideas do you analyze your work to decide which ideas to keep and which ones to discard.